NikolasEnt/Model-Predictive-Control/README.md

 ![Kinematic model](readme_img/eq1.png)

-where Lf measures the distance between the front of the vehicle and its center of gravity.
+where _Lf_ measures the distance between the front of the vehicle and its center of gravity.
 The parameter was provided by Udacity.

 Errors: cross track error (_cte_) and _ψ_ error (_eψ_) were used to build the cost function for the MPC.
-They could be updated on a new time step using the following equationts:
+They could be updated on a new time step using the following equations:

 ![Erroers update model](readme_img/eq2.png)